This earnings season is all about AI

 He mentioned AI 22 times during his rundown on the call, saying it’s improving monetization for the company’s ads, driving recommendation engines for its services, and could lead to AI chat bots for Messenger and WhatsApp.
 Zuckerberg also dove into how the company is investing in the infrastructure needed to power its AI ambitions.

-Naturally, the CEO tied his company’s AI efforts with his long term plans for the metaverse.
+Naturally, the CEO tied his company’s AI efforts with his long-term plans for the metaverse.
 Zuckerberg insisted that he’s not ditching the metaverse in favor of AI, and instead said that the two technologies will benefit each other.

 Meta, like Alphabet and Microsoft, has a powerful AI division and has been working in the space for years.
 But the excitement generated by OpenAI and ChatGPT has forced the company to respond by putting AI front and center in its investor statements.